chryckie/shaw_development_exercise_solution/README.md

 2. Create a new repository and copy the code from this.

-3. Please share your repository with me so that my team and I will have time to familiarize ourselves with you code before the interview.
+3. Please share your repository with me so that my team and I will have time to familiarize ourselves with your code before the interview.